-If you already installed AutoCAD, and you are ready to jump in and take a look, then proceed with the following steps to launch the program:
+If you have already installed AutoCAD, and you are ready to jump in and take a look, then proceed with the following steps to launch the program:

-- Click the Start button in the lower-left corner of the Windows 95/98 or Windows NT 4 screen.
-Then choose Program ➤ AutoCAD 2000 ➤ Auto-CAD 2000.
-You can also double-click the AutoCAD 2000 icon on your Windows Desktop. - 2.
+- 1. Click the Start button in the lower-left corner of the Windows screen.
+Then choose Program → AutoCAD 2002 → AutoCAD 2002.
+You can also double-click the AutoCAD 2002 icon on your Windows Desktop. - 2.
 The opening greeting, called a splash screen, tells you which version of Auto-CAD you are using, to whom the program is registered, and the AutoCAD dealer's name and phone number, should you need help.

-3. Next, the Create New Drawing dialog box appears.
-This dialog box is a convenient tool for setting up new drawings.
+3. Next, the AutoCAD 2002 Today dialog box appears.
+This dialog box is a convenient tool for setting up new drawings, posting messages to project team members, or visiting the Autodesk PointA web site.
 You'll learn more about this tool in later chapters.
-For now, click Cancel in the Create New Drawing dialog box.
+For now, close the AutoCAD 2002 Today window.